Queen Camilla of the United Kingdom

 Justin Welby, Archbishop of Canterbury crowns Queen Camilla

-Camilla works with a number of her own charities in her role as Patron or President.
+Camilla works with many charities as Patron or President.
 The links shown below are the official websites of each organization.

 House of Windsor Resources at Unofficial Royalty